ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

 6. Conclusions
 --------------

-We developed SciSheets to address deficiencies in existing spreadsheet systems.

-1. Discuss entries in table.
-For now, performance is not evaluated.

-2. SciSheets seeks to improve the programming skills of its users.
-It is hoped that Novices will start using scripts, and that Scripters will gain better insight into modularization and testing.

 .. table:: Summary of requirements
            and SciSheets features that address these requirements.
            Features in italics are planned but not yet implemented.